 R is an open-source programming language and free software environment for statistical computing and graphical representation created and supported by the R Core Team and the R Foundation.
 R’s popularity is widely used amongst statisticians and data miners for statistical and data analysis software developers.

-In the following tutorial, you will learn how to install R on Fedora 35.
+In the following tutorial, you will learn how to install R on Fedora Linux 35.

 Update your Fedora operating system to make sure all existing packages are up to date:

 Before installing, run the following command to install or check that the package dnf-plugins-core is installed on your Fedora desktop.

 By default, R comes in Fedora’s default repository, so it is straightforward to install.
 The most recommended option is to install the default package that includes everything.

 Execute the following command in your terminal to begin the installation.

 Type Y, then press the ENTER KEY to proceed and complete the installation.